ethannicholas/Frost/docs/overview.md

     def hello := "Hello, World!"
     hello := "Goodbye!" -- ERROR, cannot reassign a def

 You should generally use `def` instead of `var` wherever possible.
-In idiomatic Panda code, `var` is very uncommon.
+In idiomatic Frost code, `var` is very uncommon.

 The `constant` keyword is similar to `def`, but has the additional requirement that the value must